silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 Each command in the upgrader has somewhat different arguments.
 However, most of them accept these two options:
 * `--write` which tells the upgrader to apply changes to your code base
-* `--root-dir` which can be use to explicitly specify the root of your project — if not specified the current working directory is assume to be the root of the project.
+* `--root-dir` which can be use to explicitly specify the root of your project.
+If this is not specified then the current working directory is assumed to be the root of the project.

 You can run `upgrade-code help` to get more information about the upgrader or `upgrade-code help command-name` to information about a specific command.